 Lastly there is my own personal evidence.
 I have been using an email newsletter system now for several months and I can certainly confirm that it puts ideas in the minds of the right people.

-Please feel welcome to Frank Stillitano MDIA
+Frank Stillitano MDIA

 Accredited Designer and founder of Flux Visual Communication